International Centre for Endometriosis

 To diagnose endometriosis, your consultant will ask you to describe your symptoms and where you feel pain.
 They will then carry out diagnostics to check for signs of endometriosis.
 These may include:

 Although there is no cure for endometriosis, there are a variety of treatments that can significantly reduce the pain associated with the condition and ease symptoms.
-These include:

-Mr Raza is a consultant gynaecologist with extensive experience in managing complex endometriosis.
-Mr Raza has expertise in the treatment of all forms of endometriosis including peritoneal endometriosis, ovarian endometrioma and rectovaginal disease.
-He has developed a multidisciplinary approach to treating severe endometriosis, and his team consists of experts in colorectal surgery, urology, fertility and complimentary therapies such as acupuncture and physiotherapy.
+Mr Raza is a Consultant Gynaecologist with extensive experience in managing complex endometriosis.
+Mr Raza has expertise in the treatment of all forms of endometriosis, including peritoneal endometriosis, ovarian endometrioma, and rectovaginal disease.
+He has developed a multidisciplinary approach to treating severe endometriosis, and his team consists of experts in colorectal surgery, urology, fertility and complimentary therapies, such as acupuncture and physiotherapy.

 The team will collaborate and work together to devise the best treatment plan to alleviate your specific symptoms in the most efficient and safe manner.